datagen24/dshield-mcp/docs/Implementation_Docs/MCP_TOOL_OBJECT_MIGRATION.md

 - [x] correlate_threat_indicators
 - [x] get_threat_intelligence_summary

+## 🔒 Security Implications

+- **Type Safety:** Migrating to `Tool` objects enforces type safety and prevents runtime errors due to unexpected dictionary structures.
+This reduces the risk of malformed tool definitions being registered or invoked.
+- **Error Handling:** The new implementation ensures that all tools are validated at initialization, and errors are caught early in the server startup process.
+This prevents exposure of internal errors to clients and improves overall robustness.
+- **Data Exposure:** Only properly defined and validated tools are listed and callable, reducing the risk of accidental exposure of internal or experimental tools.
+- **Protocol Compliance:** Using `Tool` objects ensures strict adherence to the MCP protocol, preventing malformed or malicious tool definitions from affecting the server.

+## 🔄 Migration Notes

+- **Backward Compatibility:** The migration is fully backward compatible for clients.
+All existing tool invocations and workflows continue to work, with improved type safety and error handling.
+- **Configuration:** No additional configuration is required.
+The migration is handled internally in the server code.
+- **Upgrade Steps:**
+  1. Update your MCP server to the latest version with the `Tool` object migration.
+  2. Review and test tool listing and invocation with your existing workflows.
+  3. Monitor for any new errors or issues after deployment.
+- **Deprecations:** No breaking changes or deprecated features are introduced in this release.
+All previous tool functionality is preserved.

 ## Summary
 - All MCP tool definitions have been migrated to use the `Tool` object.
 - The server now lists and registers all tools correctly, and the previous runtime error is resolved.